 Here’s the truth, I’m not a magician, but I can create a long-term plan that will give you the confidence that you’re on the best possible path financially.
 Most of my St George’s University clients were making $10,000+ mistakes with their loan repayment strategy.

 I just charge a flat fee to help.
 Watch out for financial advisors who try to give you whole life insurance as the answer to everything or who won’t admit that student loans aren’t a part of their circle of competence.

-Hopefully this piece services as a launching point for some discussion as to the merits of for profit Caribbean medical schools and Caribbean vet schools receiving federal student loans and why the cost of attendance is so astonishingly high.
+Hopefully, this information services as a launching point for some discussion as to the merits of for-profit Caribbean medical schools and Caribbean vet schools receiving federal student loans and why the cost of attendance is so astonishingly high.